 - Write, naturally, and don’t copy or scrape from other sites.

-- Don’t use deception to get users to carry out an action.
-For example, entice someone to click on an advert.
+- Don’t use deception to get users to carry out an action like enticing someone to click on an advert.

-- Don’t use techniques for artificially boosting your search engine ranking.
-Like buying backlinks.
+- Don’t use techniques for artificially boosting your webpage’s search engine ranking, like buying backlinks.

 - Offer something different which engages an end-user.
-Be original.
-Don’t copy others work.
+Be original, don’t copy from other websites.

 Essential SEO Steps in Detail